-- Patch Management Software Comparison Table
+Patch Management Software to Evaluate

 A single missed patch turns firewalls, EDR, and SIEM investments into expensive suggestions.
 The vulnerability exists, the exploit ships, and the attacker walks through the front door.